 Fill an Empty Space with a ‘Plant Corner’

-If you’re dealing with the opposite problem and have empty spaces in your home you’d like to fill, try making a whimsical plant corner.
+If you’re dealing with the opposite problem and have empty spaces in your home which is the case with many homes for sale in Vancouver, you’d like to fill, try making a whimsical plant corner.
 Simply add various layers of plants by using stands in different heights.
 You might add long draping plants, a shelf with tiny potted plants, and so on too – get creative!